 Terrain:Easy footing along wooden boardwalks and up 372 steps.

 After a dry landing at the concrete dock, the path turns into a wooden boardwalk and staircase of 372 steps.
-The climb can be tough on a hot day so take plenty of water along with you.
-After a 30-40 minute ascent, visitors are rewarded with the postcard perfect view of Pinaccle Rock and the beach below, as well as the immense black lava flows on Santiago Island, and Daphne Major and Minor.
+The climb can be tough on a hot day so remember to take plenty of water along with you.
+Take as many breaks as you need on the way up - there is plenty of space for people to pass you and no rush to reach the top.

-Along the way up and down there are other points of interest to look out for.
-Volcanic formations like spatter, tuff cones and lava flows form a desolately beautiful lunar landscape.
-Pioneer plants can also be observed – these are the first vegetation to establish roots on new ground, and include endemic Tiquilia nesiotica, Lava cactus, and Scalesia bushes.
+Along the way up and down the steps, there are other points of interest to look out for.
+Volcanic formations can be observed, like spatter cones and tuff cones.
+The ancient lava flows form a desolate yet beautiful lunar landscape.
+You'll also come across pioneer vegetation like endemic Tiquilia nesiotica, Lava cactus, and Scalesia bushes.
+These are the first plants to establish roots on new ground, and demonstrate just how difficult it is for plants to colonise a volcanic island.

 Landing Type: Wet